pace-neutrons/Horace/documentation/user_docs/docs/manual/Extracting_data_from_SQW_files_and_objects.rst

 To the experts in the field this picture shows that the energies of phonons excitations are located under 50meV, some magnetic scattering is present at |Q| < 5 and spin waves at high |Q| are suppressed by magnetic form factor.

-Using spherical projection we can conveniently investigate the details of the particular spin wave presented on the images produced using linear projection above, i.e. around the scattering point :math:`[0,-1,1]`.
+Using spherical projection we can conveniently investigate the details of the particular spin wave branches taken from the objects produced using linear projection above, i.e. around the scattering point :math:`[0,-1,1]`.

 .. code-block:: matlab